smwesten-usgs/swb2/doc_src/index.md

     01-04-2015    0.0        23.0        28.5
 ```

-Fig

-6. Sample climate data in tabular form.
+**Figure 6.** Example of daily weather data in supplied to SWB in tabular form.

-For many projects, the use of some type of gridded data may be
-desirable.
-The source of the gridded data might be a project-specific
-custom interpolation routine.
-Alternatively, a gridded data product such
-as Daymet (Thornton and others, 2016) can be used.
-Daymet uses
-consistent methodology to generate a continuous gridded dataset for the
-contiguous United States, The dataset contains precipitation, air
-temperature, and several other estimated data series (relative humidity,
-snow-water equivalent).
-The precomputed gridded datasets are generally
-much easier to use and save significant amounts of time relative to
-computing project-specific interpolated fields for precipitation and air
-temperature.
-Use of gridded datasets with SWB is discussed further in
-the "Gridded Datasets" section of this appendix.
+For many projects, the use of some type of gridded data may be desirable.
+The source of the gridded data might be a project-specific custom interpolation routine.
+Alternatively, a gridded data product such as Daymet (Thornton and others, 2016) can be used.
+Daymet uses consistent methodology to generate a continuous gridded dataset for the contiguous United States, The dataset contains precipitation, air temperature, and several other estimated data series (relative humidity, snow-water equivalent).
+The precomputed gridded datasets are generally much easier to use and save significant amounts of time relative to computing project-specific interpolated fields for precipitation and air temperature.
+Use of gridded datasets with SWB is discussed further in the "Gridded Datasets" section of this appendix.

 ## Output Files